znjameswu/epgi/doc/design_pointer_event.md

 2. Recognizer timer
 3. Recognizer reconciliation changes during rebuild (Could cause the recognizer to be gone for good, i.e. loss of stable identity)
 4. Updates from the same gesture recognizer from an associated arena update.

+# Notes during the new design
+1. Gesture recognizer: shared instance across all arena, or create unique instance for each new arena?
+    1. If we want create unique instances, then we need a way to clean-up retired references inside render object.
+    2. The advantage is that we may create fully lock-free gesture recognizers, say tap recognizer.
+    3. Decision: Shared instance, as we can follow Flutter's logic.
+And more complex gesture recognizers will almost certainly need locks.